Utah–The Confluence of Adventure

 For a few precious weeks every spring, rafting Cataract Canyon on the Colorado River in Canyonlands National Park offers some of the biggest whitewater in North America.
 If you’re looking for big adventure, this is it.
 High water Cataract Canyon trips, when snowmelt from the Rockies is running strong, offer up some of the biggest and most exciting whitewater in the U.S. For the rest of the season, the Colorado River through Cataract Canyon offers more moderate adventure suitable for first-timers and families with kids as young as seven.

-Alternatively, for those who are short on time, we offer a two-day rafting adventure on the Colorado River through Westwater Canyon, dubbed “The West’s Best Short Whitewater Trip” by National Geographic, as well as 4×4 day tours in Canyonlands and Arches National Parks.
+Alternatively, for those who are short on time, we offer 2- and 3-day rafting adventures on the Colorado River through Westwater Canyon, dubbed “The West’s Best Short Whitewater Trip” by National Geographic.

 Just upstream from Cataract Canyon, the Green River through Desolation Canyon offers gorgeous red rock scenery (towering as high as the Grand Canyon in some spots), beautiful sandy beaches for camping, and more than 50 splashy, fun rapids the whole family can enjoy.